ad1tyaaa/100days/round-1.md

 **Progress :** Finally finished Strings. 😣

 **Final Thoughts :** First of all, I did study the last two days as well, I just didn't update the repo.
 Second, Stirngs are finally over, and I.m so done with them.
 I think strings is a really irritating topic, even though it doesn't seem irritation at first.
 I'm just glad it's over.
 Although, I'm scared that 2-D arrays, which is the next topic is going to be even more irritating.
 But, let's see.
 L did study last two days too.
 But, I was so irritated while studying that I kinda don;t want to count them.
 I did  put 2-3 hors everyday for last 3 days but, I couldn't cover enough material, so yeah, I'm just going to make today day30.
 Now I'll go. 😓

+## day 31 : 18 October 2023

+**Progress :** I started 2-D arrays today.
+Completed most of it.

+**FInal Thoughts :** I started 2-D arrays, and completed most of it.
+All that is left is Binary Search in 2-D array.
+I'll finish that tomorrow.
+There are also a few problems that I have to solve (Spiral Print, and Rotate Matrix).
+So, yeah that's it. 🙃